General Dynamics F-111 Aardvark: US Air Force

 During September 1972, the F-111 returned to Southeast Asia, stationed at Takhli Air Base, Thailand.
 F-111As from Nellis AFB participated in the final month of Operation Linebacker and later flew 154 low-level missions in the Operation Linebacker II aerial offensive against the North Vietnamese, who called the aircraft "Whispering Death".
 They also supported regional aerial operations against other communist forces such as Operation Phou Phiang III during the Laotian Civil War.
 Crews described their flying in Vietnam as "speed is life", "one pass, haul ass", and "you do more than one pass in a target area you die".
 The F-111's ability with terrain-following radar ("the best in the fighter world", according to F-111 pilot Richard Crandall) to fly as low as 200 ft above ground level at 480 kn or faster in most weather conditions made it very effective; missions did not require tankers or ECM support, and they could operate in weather that grounded most other aircraft.
 One F-111 could carry the bomb load of four McDonnell Douglas F-4 Phantom IIs.
 The worth of the new aircraft was beginning to show: F-111s flew more than 4,000 combat missions in Vietnam with only six combat losses.

 From 30 July 1973, F-111As of the 347th Tactical Fighter Wing (347th TFW) were stationed at Takhli Air Base.
 The 347th TFW conducted bombing missions in Cambodia in support of Khmer Republic forces until 15 August 1973, when US combat support ceased in accordance with the Case–Church Amendment.
 The 347th TFW was stationed at Korat Royal Thai Air Force Base from 12 July 1974 until 30 June 1975.
 In May 1975, 347th TFW F-111s provided air support during the Mayaguez incident.

 One of the most unusual missions occurred on 14 February 1986, when two FB-111s of the 509th Bombardment Wing were dispatched from then Pease Air Force Base, New Hampshire, to Tinker Air Force Base, Oklahoma, to pick up a heart for transplant.
-The aircraft landed at Bradley International Airport to deliver the organ to a waiting ambulance.
+The aircraft landed at Bradley International Airport to deliver the organ to a waiting helicopter.